 Most of the side effects of chemotherapy go away after treatment is complete.
 However, that doesn’t mean that women have to deal with the complications on their own in the meantime.
 There are a variety of supportive care options that patients can rely on during chemotherapy to improve their quality of life.
 For instance, oncologists can prescribe medications to help with nausea and gastrointestinal distress, and water-soluble lubricants can make sexual activity more comfortable.

 At Moffitt Cancer Center, our patients have options not only for physical support, but emotional and social support as well.
-Our oncologists work hand-in-hand with social workers, counselors, clergy members and other experienced professionals who are committed to improving each patient’s quality of life.
+Our Our gynecologic oncologists work hand-in-hand with social workers, counselors, clergy members and other experienced professionals who are committed to improving each patient’s quality of life.
 By looking beyond the physical discomfort and taking the bigger picture into account, we’re able to provide our patients with all of the resources they need before, during and after ovarian cancer treatment.

 For more information about chemotherapy for ovarian cancer, contact Moffitt Cancer Center.
 We do not require a physician’s referral to make an appointment.
 You can request a consultation by calling 1-888-663-3488 or submitting a new patient registration form online.